India’s Energy Overview

 India’s Energy Overview presents key highlights from India’s Energy sector, bringing together the latest updates on electricity capacity and generation mix, renewable energy additions, fuel and electricity demand-supply trends, electric mobility, and policy developments.
 It serves as a consolidated resource to track how the sector is evolving, offering a clear view of ongoing shifts in the energy landscape and supporting an informed understanding of India’s energy transition.

-• India’s total electricity generating capacity reached 533 GW as of March 2026, consisting of coal with the highest share of 43%, followed by solar with 28%, wind with 11%, and large hydro with 10%, and the remaining 8% from other sources.
+• India’s total electricity generating capacity reached 542 GW as on May 2026, consisting of coal with the highest share of 42%, followed by solar with 29%, wind with 11%, and large hydro with 10%, and the remaining 8% from other sources.

 Download previous reports –